torsteingrindvik/bevy-vfx-bag/README.md

 * Add the main plugin: `BevyVfxBagPlugin`.
 * Add the effect plugin you are interested in.
-* Change the `RenderTarget` of the camera which you want the effect to apply to to the `BevyVfxBagImage` resource's image handle.
-This is what is used for post processing.
+* Add the `PostProcessingInput` marker component to your camera.
+This camera's output is then used as input for the post processing effects.
 * Add any systems to change effect parameters at runtime.

 ```rust,ignore